ovh/docs/pages/cloud/storage/nas_migration/guide.en-ca.md

 ---
-title: Migrating data from one NAS to another via NFS
+title: Migrating data from one HA-NAS to another via NFS
 slug: nas/nas-migration
-excerpt: Find out how to migrate your data from one NAS to another via an NFS share
+excerpt: Find out how to migrate your data from one HA-NAS to another via an NFS share
 section: NAS
 order: 05
 ---